DavidLXu/DavidLXu.github.io/_pages/about.md

 Miscellaneous
 ===

+**Sports: skiing, hiking, biking, table tennis**
 I like skiing, and I went skiing 5 times this winter.
 I also like hiking and biking, especially in natural resorts.
 I'm also a table tennis player from a very young age.

+**Travel: 6 countries, 4 languages, 21 domestic provinces**
-Driven by my wanderlust, I have journeyed to 5 different countries and 15 provinces in China.
+Driven by my wanderlust, I have journeyed to 6 different countries (Singapore, France, Czechia, Austria, Hungary) and 21 provinces in China.
 I'm also a language enthusiast.
 My preferred languages: Chinese(native), English(IELTS7.5), German(roughly B1), Japanese(roughly N4), and Cantonese (beginner).

 Two persons I admire the most:  Geoffrey Hinton for his dedication to neural net research and Elon Musk for his aspiration and enthusiasm.